 Bring Fido on an unforgettable trip to dog-friendly Santa Fe, New Mexico!
-"The City Different" comes alive in the summertime when the weather is warm, pet-friendly patios are open and visitors flock to the year's hottest events.
-The city hosts the Santa Fe Wine Festival, International Folk Art Market and Santa Fe Art Week in July, and the Santa Fe Indian Market in August.
+"The City Different" is a fun place to visit year-round.
 Spend a weekend with your dog sampling New Mexican cuisine and wines, taking in the local culture, architecture and creative arts scene, communing with nature in the American Southwest, and scanning the night sky at one of the best stargazing spots in the U.S.

 3 p.m.
 La Fonda on the Plaza

 As the only hotel on historic Santa Fe Plaza, La Fonda on the Plaza offers a convenient, comfortable and ideally situated home away from home.
 Your dog will be welcomed with a gift bag stuffed with liver treats, a toy, a list of nearby pet-friendly places and a door sign to alert staff that Fido is inside.
 There’s a dog-walking area where he can do his business, too.
 This AAA Four Diamond-rated hotel exudes Southwestern charm with its bright, artsy decor and adobe architecture.
 In each guest room, New Mexican craftsmanship is evident in the hand-painted headboards, handcrafted furnishings and original artwork.
 Two dogs up to 45 pounds are welcome at La Fonda on the Plaza for an additional fee of $50, with 20% of the pet fee benefiting Española Humane.